-On 14 September the Secretary of State confirmed that, following confirmation from the parties that they would not be making substantive representations in response to the minded-to decision on broadcasting standards, she had reached a final decision to refer on both grounds and issued her formal referral to the CMA for the Phase 2 investigation on 20 September.
+On 14 September the then Secretary of State, Karen Bradley, confirmed that, following confirmation from the parties that they would not be making substantive representations in response to the minded-to decision on broadcasting standards, she had reached a final decision to refer on both grounds and issued her formal referral to the CMA for the Phase 2 investigation on 20 September.

 From the point of referral, the CMA initially had 24 weeks to investigate the merger and provide advice to Secretary of State, Matthew Hancock.
 On 23 January, alongside publishing its provisional findings report, the CMA confirmed it would be extending the deadline for the report by eight weeks to 1 May.